WorldOfCarsRE/game-server/README.md

 * The python web server can be ran through the `web.website` module.
 This is required for authentication.

 ### Contributing
-For coding, do not use tabs, use 4 spaces instead of tabs.
+For coding, use 4 spaces instead of tabs.

 Also, when you are writing code, do not do something like this: